 The days of time-consuming and stressful product designs are gone.

 There are so many options available today that are quick and easy solutions to help you design albums and other products in minutes.

-It just happens, at nPhoto Lab, we have such a solution - known as our nDesigner.
+It just so happens that we have such a solution - known as our nDesigner.
 Better yet, in addition to all listed above, it's for the best price: FREE.

 But it doesn’t stop there.
 These days there are not only programs that will help you design products but also sell them to your clientele.

 Platforms like Pic-Time can literally do both – save you time AND make you money.
 Talk about a great deal.